They found a surrogate in Ukraine. Now a U.S. couple must get their preemie twins out of a war zone.

 Thus far, the couple say the State Department has been unable to help and they’ve reached out to their representatives in Congress, including Sen. Richard J. Durbin (D-Ill.) and Rep. Jan Schakowsky (D-Ill.).
 The Ukraine-based staff for the international surrogacy agency that was part of the coordinating plan have fled.
 If the fighting intensifies, Nuñez and Spektor understand that time is against them.

 Under protocols set by the surrogacy agency, Adonis Fertility International, the surrogate mother is not supposed to contact the intended parents or get attached to the babies, the couple said.
 But now that the protocols have eroded, their surrogate Katya — whose last name they withheld for privacy reasons — is their only point of contact for their sons.
-Her video call to Spector was the only time the couple had seen her face, without a mask, outside of a photo.
+Her video call to Spektor was the only time the couple had seen her face, without a mask, outside of a photo.

 “In our mind, the surrogate, she gave birth to our children, but she’s not beholden to them,” Nuñez said.
 “What if she decides she needs to be with her family and save herself?
 We need to find someone who can take care of the babies.”

-Representatives for Adonis did not immediately respond to request for comment Sunday.
+Representatives for Adonis did not respond to request for comment Sunday.

 The couple is searching for anyone who can help bring their children to safety, and is looking for transport for not only Lenny and Moishe, but Katya, her 6-year-old son Nikita, and two other babies born to American families via surrogate.